Master of Arts in Leadership

 Why Pursue a Graduate Degree at a Liberal Arts University?

-Completing your Master’s level graduate studies at St. Lawrence University is special because of the degree of personalization that is only possible at a small, residential college setting.
+Completing your master’s level graduate studies at St. Lawrence University is special because of the degree of personalization that is only possible at a small, residential college setting.
 Graduate learning here involves substantive mentoring, discussion-based classes, strong relationships between peers and faculty members as the only graduate-level program on campus, and individualized learning opportunities.
 The way that liberal arts colleges like ours approach teaching is central to the type of leader our students will develop into.
 We don’t “train” students for specific jobs but rather guide and educate with historical theories and cutting-edge research in order to inspire students to design and lead their own ideas to fruition.

-Specific benefits of the Master of Arts in Leadership degree at St. Lawrence University include a flexible curriculum (designed to meet broad areas of academic competencies while still allowing course choice and pacing), value-based academic planning (focusing on mentoring relationships and highlighting students’ personal and professional goals), a full-time cohort model or part-time learning options, working relationships with your peers, professors, and administrators through Graduate Assistant Coaching positions or Research Assistantships, and cross-institutional funding agreements and transfer credit acceptance.
+Specific benefits of the Master of Arts in Leadership degree at St. Lawrence University include a flexible curriculum (designed to meet broad areas of academic competencies while still allowing course choice and pacing), value-based academic planning (focusing on mentoring relationships and highlighting students’ personal and professional goals), a full-time cohort model or part-time learning options, working relationships with your peers, professors, and administrators through Graduate Assistant Coaching positions and cross-institutional funding agreements and transfer credit acceptance.

 Potential Student Paths Post-Graduation